 Discovery Channel has now overtaken MTV to become the world's most valuable and most widely spread cable brand.
 Parent Discovery Inc (known as Discovery Communications until 2018) claims to be the world's top-ranked cable programmer, controlling a collection of science or reality-based channels with a global footprint.
-They include multiple Discovery-branded strands, as well as TLC, Animal Planet and now European sports channel Eurosport (a partnership with TF1 of France until 2015).
-Other collaborations include Discovery Family (formerly The Hub) with Hasbro and OWN with Oprah Winfrey, and the group has acquired local cable strands in markets as diverse as Scandinavia and the Middle East, as well as key broadcast rights including pan-European coverage of the Olympics from 2018.
-Combined audience is more than 3bn subscribers in 220 countries worldwide, including 473m for TLC and 440m for the Discovery Channel.
+They include multiple Discovery-branded strands, as well as TLC, Animal Planet, ID and now European sports channel Eurosport (until 2015 a partnership with TF1 of France).
+It also has majority control of Discovery Family (formerly The Hub) with Hasbro and OWN with Oprah Winfrey, and the group has acquired local cable strands in markets as diverse as Scandinavia, Poland and the Middle East, as well as key broadcast rights including pan-European coverage of the Olympics from 2018.
+Combined audience is more than 3bn subscribers in 220 countries worldwide, including 509m for TLC and 455m for the Discovery Channel.
 In 2018, the group got bigger still with the acquisition of lifestyle rival Scripps Networks Interactive, whose channels include HGTV, Food Network, the Cooking Channel and a 50% stake in British cable group UKTV, then a joint venture with the BBC.
 Discovery agreed to buy out UKTV's factual channels in 2019 at the same time as agreeing a major new content partnership with the BBC that will form the basis for the group's own streaming service, set for launch "by 2020".
 Including a part-year contribution from the Scripps deal, group revenues were $10.6bn in 2018, with net income of $681m.
 Revenues were split more or less 60/40 between US and international operations, and 55/45 between advertising and carriage fees.
 David Zaslav remains CEO of Discovery following the Scripps deal.
-Rich Ross is president of Discovery Channel.
 The Discovery Channel was originally launched in 1985 by documentary filmmaker John Hendricks with the funding from several different mediaowners.
-Following gradual consolidation of those investments, the group is now jointly controlled by Advance/Newhouse Communications (25% of voting shares) and Liberty Media/Global owner John Malone (22%).
+Following gradual consolidation of those investments, the group is now jointly controlled by Advance/Newhouse Communications (24% of voting shares) and Liberty Media/Global owner John Malone (21%).
 Founder Hendricks retired from Discovery's board in 2014.
-Adbrands does not currently profile this company but subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Who handles advertising for Discovery Communications?
 Find out more from Adbrands Account Assignments